FabricMC/fabric-docs/develop/entities/first-entity.md

   - We have used linear interpolation, which is the simplest and changes the value (in our case rotation of the model part) at a constant rate from one keyframe to the next.
 Vanilla also provides Catmull-Rom spline interpolation, which produces a smoother transition between keyframes.
   - Modders can also create custom interpolation types.

-We will store the animation state in our `MiniGolemEntityRenderState` by adding it as a field.
+To make our animation state available to the renderer, we will store a copy of it in our `MiniGolemEntityRenderState`.

 <<< @/reference/latest/src/client/java/com/example/docs/entity/state/MiniGolemEntityRenderState.java#animation_state

-To populate this field, we override `extractRenderState` in the entity renderer and copy the state from our entity.
+To perform the copy, we override `extractRenderState` in the entity renderer.

 <<< @/reference/latest/src/client/java/com/example/docs/entity/renderer/MiniGolemEntityRenderer.java#copy_animation_state